crdant/postfacto-argo-application/README.md

 could use [sealed secrets](https://github.com/bitnami-labs/sealed-secrets) in this repo.

-I've combined a few different features of Replicated and ArgoCD to deliver this demo.
+I've combined a few different features of Replicated and Argo CD to deliver this demo.

 * Preflight checks built with [Troubleshoot](https://troubleshoot.sh)